-Center-based respite (CBR) service is temporary short-term care provided to a beneficiary who requires support and/or supervision in their day-to-day life due to the absence or relief of the primary caregiver.
+Center-Based Respite (CBR) service is temporary short-term care provided to a beneficiary who requires support and/or supervision in his/her day-to-day life due to the absence or relief of the primary caregiver.

-The beneficiary's routine is maintained while receiving CBR service so that they is able to attend school, work, or other community activities and outings.
-Community outings shall be specified in the beneficiary's approved POC and shall include activities the beneficiary would receive if they were not in CBR care.
+The beneficiary's routine is maintained while receiving CBR service so that he/she is able to attend school, work, or other community activities and outings.
+Community outings shall be specified in the beneficiary's approved POC and shall include activities the beneficiary would receive if he/she were not in CBR care.